tldr-pages/tldr/pages/linux/fpsync.md

 `fpsync -v -E {{/absolute/path/to/source/}} {{/absolute/path/to/destination/}}`

-- Recursivly syncronize a directory to a destination using 8 concurrent synchronization jobs:
+- Recursively synchronize a directory to a destination using 8 concurrent synchronization jobs:

 `fpsync -v -n 8 -E {{/absolute/path/to/source/}} {{/absolute/path/to/destination/}}`